scrabbletank/farhome-rules/worldguide.md

 - T3: You may take the sprint action twice each turn as long as you remain in darkness for the entire movement.
 You do not provoke opportunity attacks while in darkness.

 Failures:
-- 1-2: You take an extra wound in damage from light based spells, such as _Radiant Light, Solar Flaire,_ or _Radiance_.
+- 1-2: You take an extra wound in damage from light based spells, such as _Radiant Light, Solar Flair,_ or _Radiance_.
 - 3-4: To gain the benefits of a short or long rest you must remain in dim light or darkness.
 - 5+: You have Hex 1 while in bright light.